 About the Berkeley E-Bike Equity Project

-Through the Berkeley E-Bike Equity Project, Waterside Workshops has distributed 56 electric bikes (e-bikes) to income-qualified Berkeley households for their long-term use.
-The program is part of the City of Berkeley’s Pilot Climate Equity Fund, which was established in 2022 to cut greenhouse gas emissions and reduce the impact of climate change on low-income residents.
+Through the Berkeley E-Bike Equity Project (BEEP), Waterside Workshops has distributed 56 electric bikes (e-bikes) to income-qualified Berkeley households for their long-term use.
+The program is part of the City of Berkeley’s Pilot Climate Equity Fund, established in 2022 to cut greenhouse gas emissions and reduce the impact of climate change on low-income residents.
 Additional funding for this project is provided by the UC Berkeley Chancellor’s Community Partnership Fund.

 Although low-income households produce relatively small amounts of greenhouse gases, they are harmed disproportionately by environmental pollution and climate disasters caused by global warming.
 The Berkeley E-Bike Equity Project seeks to increase e-bike access within the city, helping to provide mobility and climate resilience benefits to Berkeley residents.